PKUWZP/Stochastic-Models-in-Computational-Biology/README.md

-This respository includes python functions for my research works on stochastic models of cellular biology.
+This respository includes python and C++ functions for my research works on stochastic models of cellular biology.

 The functions are listed below: